 Background and activities

 Julian obtained his PhD from the University of New South Wales, Australia in 2014, in the group of Prof. Nagarajan Valanoor.
-He was then a postdoctoral rearcher at the Electronic Ceramics Department, Jozef Stefan Institute, Slovenain with Prof. Barbara Malic for two years.
+He was then a postdoctoral researcher at the Electronic Ceramics Department, Jozef Stefan Institute, Slovenia with Prof. Barbara Malic for two years.
 Later Julian joined the Materials Research Institute, Pennsylvania State University where he spent two and a half years in the group of Prof. Susan Trolier-McKinstry working with piezoelectric thin film application and innovation, with projects like the development of piezoelectric adjustable optics as a candidate technology for NASA's proposed Lynx telescope.

-- Fundamental structure-properties and compositional engineering of plastic crystal ferroics
+- Engineering of plastic crystal ferroics

 - Piezoelectric thin films for specialized MEMS applications

-- Lead-free ferroelectrics
+- Lead-free ferroelectrics and multiferroics